This is the ultimate guide for SEOs to understand what is EAT in SEO and how you can prepare for it without loosing authority.

 What else would you wish to perform well in search engine rankings?

-Quality content (unique too) and high domain authority.
+Quality content (unique too) and a strong link profile of the site.
 Anything else?

 But in 2020 and beyond, Google will also consider: